sparrell/SbomPoc-sFractal/README.md

 ## Generating SBOM file
 To generate an sbom file, use the make task `make sbom` to generate an `sbom.xml` file on the project root

+## BOM analysis tool
+If you want to deploy your own bom analysis tool, you can [follow this instructions](./docs/dependancy-tracker.md) to get set up

 ## Deployment to GCP

 Instructions to deployment can be found on [deployment docs](./docs/deployment.md)

 ## Adding status